DmitryIll/test-terraform-yc-landing-zone/README_EN.md

-# Yandex Cloud Organization Bootstrap
+# Yandex Cloud Landing Zone

 ## Introduction
 This repository presents a module for creating a cloud infrastructure for an organization in accordance with the recommendations of Yandex Cloud architects.
 The module includes: